ToledoEM/msigdf/README.md

 ## Example usage

-See the [package vignette](https://toledoem.github.io/msigdf/msigdf.html) for more.
+See the [package vignette](https://toledoem.github.io/msigdf/articles/msigdf.html) for more examples.

 ```r
 library(dplyr)